1. Artistic expression and creativity are fundamental to vibrant and healthy communities.

 13. Increased funding for community radio and television.

-14. The encouragement of queer arts practice by adequately resourcing LGBTIQ arts projects.
+14. The encouragement of queer and diverse arts practice by adequately resourcing LGBTIQA+ arts projects

 15. Safe, non-exploitative working conditions and fair pay in the arts industries.

 16. A stronger and more resilient arts industry in Victoria, including the provision of ongoing and well-resourced public arts programs and a vibrant and economically viable local live music industry.

 17. Government support of democratic and properly constituted arts organisations that facilitate networking, advocate for artists and inform government policy making.

 18. Proper regulation of literary agents, actors’ agents and the equivalent in all art forms.